sshyran/parsedown-party/readme.txt

 == Description ==

-This plugin lets you use [Markdown](https://github.com/erusev/parsedown) for posts, on a post by post basis.
+This plugin lets you use [Markdown](https://github.com/erusev/parsedown) for individual posts on a case-by-case basis.
+Markdown can be activated using a toggle in the post editor submit box.
 When enabled, it replaces the WordPress post editor with CodeMirror in Markdown mode.

 == Frequently Asked Questions ==

-= If I turn this on for a post, can I change it back to HTML later if I change my mind? =
+= If I turn this on for a post, can I go back to HTML later if I change my mind? =

 Yes.

 = Does this Plugin work with Pressbooks? =

-Yes.
+Oh yeah!

 = I'm a software developer, how can I help? =